 Saint Vincent de Paul Society is an organization of men and women of our parish dedicated to the service and aid of the poor and needy of St. Louis and surrounding areas.

 Meetings are every Saturday morning at 8:30, following 7:30 Mass.
 After coffee, pastries and a short meeting, the members visit the homes of people requesting assistance.
 Usually traveling in pairs, SVDP members try to determine the most pressing needs of the individual or family and offer help.
 Weekly attendance is not mandatory but the esprit de corps is such that most attend frequently.

-- If you are interested, please contact Jack Hodge, President.
+- If you are interested, please contact Bob Becherer, President.
 He is listed in the Parish Guide Book.

 St. Anselm Parish Society of St. Vincent De Paul

 Home visits continue at an average of between 8 to 12 calls each Saturday.
 Needs are greater than we’ve ever experienced.

 - 1. Our clients have delayed making utility payments.
 Now facing disconnection

 - 2. Similarly, rent and mortgage payments are late; adding late fees and extraordinary amounts due to avoid eviction